gfonsecabr/shadoks-PACE2025/README.md

 ## Running the Solver

-There are three static linked executables:
+There are three static linked executables in the root directory:

  - ``exact``: the exact hitting set and dominating set solver that guarantees optimality of the solution produced or runs forever if it cannot find an optimal solution.
  - ``heuristic``: the heuristic hitting set and dominating set solver runs for 5 minutes and outputs the best solution found